Peter Ekkart: Vice World-Champion 2016

-They took lessons with coaches all over the world: Marcus & Karen Hilton, Christopher Hawkins, Joanna Bolton, Eldar Dzafarov, Anna Sazhina, Tony & Amanda Dokman, Water Laird, and many more.
+They took lessons with coaches all over the world: Marcus & Karen Hilton, Christopher Hawkins, Joanna Bolton, Eldar Dzafarov, Anna Sazhina, Tony & Amanda Dokman, Water Laird, among others.

-After visiting the United States in 2015, they started learning American Smooth dancing.
-They introduced this style for the first time in Belgian at the National Professional Belgian Congress in May 2016.
+After visiting the United States in 2015, they started learning American smooth dancing.
+They introduced this style in Belgian at the National Professional Belgian Congress in May 2016.

 Dancing With the Stars

 He worked on the Flemish version of Dancing With The Stars.

 VTM (Flemish Commercial television) bought the rights for this program in Belgium and started the Flemish version of the show Sterren Op de Dansvloer in 2006.

 Choreographer

 In the period between his two active dancing careers, Ekkart started working on choreography.
 He founded Café Latino a formation team of 25 young Latin dancers.
 The team won Belgian titles in 1992, 1996, and 1998 and danced at the World and European Championships.
 They finished 13th at the World Championships in Tchechie.

 In 2006, the Belgian equivalent of Dancing with the Stars (USA) or Strictly Come Dancing (UK) started its first season, and his wife Ellen was one of the participants as a professional dancer.
 He and his wife choreographed the celebrity participants Sam Gooris, a singer-entertainer, Herbert Flack, an actor, and Nico Mattan, a cyclist.